Capital punishment in Sudan: Cases

 The following cases demonstrate the kinds of actions that have led to recent episodes of capital punishment in the country.

 Although Sudan is a signatory to the U.N Convention on the Rights of the Child until an amendment made in 2010, Sudan was still one of the few remaining countries whose death penalty extended to juveniles.
 One of the last juveniles to be killed by death penalty was Abdulrahman Zakaria Mohammed in May 2009.
 He had been found guilty of murder and robbery.
 The decision was decided based on two factors, as confirmed by the UN Special Rapporteur on independence of judges and lawyers; firstly, the prohibition of the death penalty for children did not extend to hudud offences, and secondly the Court believed that because the definition of 'adult' in the Criminal Act was "any person whose puberty has been established by definite natural features and who has completed 15 years of age and whoever obtains 18 years of age shall be deemed an adult even if the features of puberty do not exist".
 Using this definition of adult, the Court determined that Abdulrahman could be treated as an adult, even though he was only 17 at the time he was arrested.
-Also in 2009, four children between the ages of 15 to 17 were sentenced to death after being found guilty of armed robbery.
+Also in 2009, four children between the ages of 15 and 17 were sentenced to death after being found guilty of armed robbery.

 In 2007, two young women in their early 20s were sentenced to death by stoning for committing adultery under Article 146 (a) of the Criminal Act.
 The woman did not have legal representation nor assistance to help defend themselves.